roadwarriorkata/architecture/README.md

 ## Where to find what

-The documentation is organized in three folders providing detailed information as follows:
+The documentation is organized into three folders providing detailed information as follows:

 ### Problem Definition